Architecture of the United Arab Emirates: Traditional influences

 Traditional architecture in the United Arab Emirates was heavily influenced by the desert landscape, culture, lifestyle and available building materials.
-The Bedouin, a nomadic Arabic tribe who traditionally live in the desert were well known for using palm frond shelters, known as arish in the summer months.
+The Bedouin, a nomadic Arab tribe who traditionally live in the desert were well known for using palm frond shelters, known as arish in the summer months.
 Frames for arish houses were often made with mangrove poles, imported from East Africa.
 In colder months, a move towards using animal skin shelters would be made.
 The Bedouin tent was a useful and adaptable structure often made of sheep wool, camels’ hair or goat hair by the women of the tribe.
 Such structures were called Bait al Sha’ar, meaning ‘House of Hair’.
 Other materials such as a mixture of seashells and limestone were used as building resources in the late 19th and early 20th centuries.

 The nomadic nature of the Bedouin tribe demanded the need for light disposable materials that could be found along coastal lines.
 In contrast, permanent houses inland were constructed with a mud mixture formed into bricks, strengthened using stones bonded together with a mixture of red clay and manure.
 The geographical context of a tribe or group determined the type of materials that were used in the construction of buildings, meaning that most structures were made of materials drawn from the surrounding environment.
 These ranged from coral, mud and stone through to palm fronds and animal hair.
 The harsh climate of the United Arab Emirates created a need for ventilation due to high temperature periods of the year.
 This resulted in the introduction of Iranian windtowers, known as barjeels.
 These vertical shafts allow for a downward flow of cool air and a distribution of water to become available at the bottom of the structure, allowing for the inside temperature of the building to be cooled.